SqueezeBERT promises faster mobile NLP while maintaining BERT levels of accuracy

 Iandola said he chose to commit to NLP research because of advances enabled by Transformer-based networks in recent years.
 He’s also interested in mobile and edge use cases of NLP that can run locally without data leaving a device.

-“I guess I’m not completely backing away from doing vision, but I think NLP feels like where computer vision was in maybe 2013, where AlexNet had just happened and people are going ‘Okay, so what are all the things we want to do over again using this new technology?
+“I guess I’m not completely backing away from doing vision, but I think NLP feels like where computer vision was in maybe 2013, where AlexNet had just happened, and people are going ‘OK, so what are all the things we want to do over again using this new technology?’
 And I feel like in some sense, self-attention networks are that big of a disruption to NLP and people are kind of starting over in designing NLP algorithms,” he said.

 Since the open source release of BERT in 2017, Transformer-based models and variations of BERT like Facebook’s RoBERTa, Baidu’s ERNIE, and Google’s XLNet have achieved state-of-the-art results for language models.
 A group of experts VentureBeat spoke with last year called advances in NLP a major trend in machine learning in 2019.